 Older versions of Windows supported local area networks, all the way back to Windows for Workgroups 3.11 in 1993.
-However, it’s never been as easy as it should be.
 Up until Windows 8.1, in fact, networking in Windows could fairly be described as a nightmare, presenting problem after problem.
 If you got a network up and running on those earlier operating systems, in fact, you became really reluctant to change anything whatsoever, for fear that your precariously-functioning network would fall apart again.

 Fortunately, Windows 10 has greatly improved that process.
 There are still issues but networking and sharing resources within a network isn’t quite the painful experience it once was.
 Windows 10 simplified the process of creating a network, so that now all you have to do is set up a network share and it works like a charm.
 In theory.

 One of the most common causes of networking glitches in Windows 10 is incorrect setup.
 Despite being the simplest Windows network possible, it is still very easy to get things wrong.
 Here is how a Windows network should be set up.

 - Type ‘control’ into the Windows Search bar and select Control Panel.

 - Select Network and Internet, Network and Sharing Center.